 There were at least five doctors, probably more, in the operating room and twice as many nurses.
 Some of them helped me try to keep Chris calm as she delivered Clara naturally, breach, with no pain relief.
 Clara was immediately taken by the neonatalogists, put on a ventilator, and whisked away in an isolette.
 Not knowing what we would see, we declined to look at her before they took her to the NICU.

-Even though it was early, we still celebrated
+Even though it was early, we still celebrated the day Clara and Wilson born. |

 What happened next was possibly the weirdest part of our entire ordeal.
 Wilson's amniotic sac survived Clara's violent and unexpected birth intact.
 The doctors placed what they could back inside, brought in an ultrasound monitor and debated leaving Wilson in for the duration of his pregnancy.
 I held onto Chris and alerted the family to everything that was happening.
 Eventually, the doctors decided Wilson should also leave the confines of Chris' womb.
 We left the initial operating room and Wilson was brought into the world via C-section a few hours after Clara was born.
 Not long after that we made our way to the Neonatal Intensive Care Unit and met our children for the first time.